stldsa/site/README.md

     $ docker-compose build

- This command builds **images** for both your database container (from a standard Docker repository) and your web service container (from the Dockerfile).
+ This command builds **images** for both your database container (from the standard DockerHub postgres repository) and your web service container (from the Dockerfile).
 These images essentially provide a starting point for Docker containers to run off of so that they can be quick and painless.
-Thus, building them will take a few minutes the first time and does things like set up the operating system and install package dependencies.
+Thus, building them will take a few minutes the first time while it does things like set up the operating system and install package dependencies.
 Subsequent builds will use a cache and should execute faster - you should only have to rebuild if you make changes to the Dockerfile.

 ### 4. Create and run the service containers